manuthecoder/manus-setup-server/README.md

 # Manu's Smart Server Setup

 > [!CAUTION]
 > This is a personal, non-commercial project intended for educational and research purposes.
 Any reverse engineering activities are conducted in accordance with U.S. fair use provisions.
-The creator affirms that this work is meant solely for private study and legitimate research purposes.
+I affirm that this work is meant solely for private study and legitimate research purposes.
 >
 >
 > Please see **17 U.S. Code § 1201 - Circumvention of copyright protection systems**